rstacruz/ractive-promise-alt/Readme.md

  * __`progress`__ - if the promise emits a progress update, the progress is reported here.
 This is only available when a Promise is still pending.

+### Differences

+This is an alternate adaptor to [Ractive-adaptors-Promise]. ractive-promise-alt provides a few more features:

+ * Status reporting
+ * Progress events
+ * Errors are treated differently from results

 ### Usage